 The spectacular Cederberg Mountains are known for their rugged terrain, dramatic rock formations, and San Rock Art.
 The mountains are named after the endangered Clanwilliam Cedar – Widdringtonia Cedarbergensis.

 There are less strenuous hikes to Maalgat Pool and Stadsaal Caves.
 Cederberg has fascinating history.
 It’s a shame we didn’t have more time to spend exploring the area.
 It’s a long trip, and we must pace ourselves.
 It would be difficult to see everything.

 In the evening we enjoyed wine tasting at Orange River Cellars, a local vineyard.
 Later we had dinner followed by a briefing of our itinerary for tomorrow – a long day on the road to reach Namibia.
-So far the safari is as beautiful as imagined.
+So far, the safari is tame but as beautiful as imagined.
 With fewer people we get quality time with the guides who have so much information to share.